“`html

 The simple answer is no: spendthrift clauses are far from dead.
 In fact, they're more crucial than ever for Florida retirees navigating the dramatically shifting estate planning landscape of 2025.
 While these protective provisions remain as legally sound and strategically valuable as they've always been, the context surrounding them has changed significantly due to federal tax law modifications and evolving creditor protection needs.

 If you're a Florida retiree wondering whether your estate plan still provides adequate protection for your beneficiaries, you're asking the right questions at exactly the right time.
-The combination of expiring federal tax exemptions and new state regulations makes 2025 a pivotal year for estate planning Stuart FL families.
+The combination of updated federal tax exemptions and new state regulations makes 2025 a pivotal year for estate planning Stuart FL families.

 Understanding Spendthrift Clauses: Your Family's Financial Firewall